bastidererste/ventuzFlighAwareAPI/README.md

 ventuzFlighAwareAPI
 ===================

-#### Create the following inputs & outputs:

 this script provides easy access to FlightAwares API FlightXML2 through WSDL class integration.
 Output is sent to VLog.Info.
-To see output switch the message vies to "Info".
+To see output switch the message level to "Info".

+#### Create the following inputs & outputs:

 ##### inputs